Second proxy advisor backs Relational/CalSTRS on Timken split

-NEW YORK (Reuters) - Proxy advisory firm Glass Lewis said Timken Co (TKR.N) shareholders should vote for a non-binding proposal to break up the company’s ball-bearings and steel businesses.
+NEW YORK, April 25 (Reuters) - Proxy advisory firm Glass Lewis said Timken Co shareholders should vote for a non-binding proposal to break up the company’s ball-bearings and steel businesses.

 The break up was proposed by activist hedge fund Relational Investors and the California State Teachers’ Retirement System (CalSTRS).